 Gold Spot Price - (n) the price of theoretical fine gold delivered right now.
-It is determined by the futures contract month with the most trading volume.
+It gets determined by gold futures contracts with the most trading volume.

-The additional price to acquire investment grade gold bullion products is due to the costs associated with refining, manufacturing, minting, marketing, hedging, and warehousing the respective gold bullion products on sale.
+The additional price for acquiring physical gold bullion products is due to the costs associated with refining, manufacturing, minting, marketing, hedging, and warehousing the particular gold bullion products on sale.

-In contrast, when selling gold bullion to online gold bullion dealers, gold bullion products will typically yield a sale or bid price at or just below the fluctuating gold spot price (depending upon the product type and mint hallmark being sold to the gold dealer).
+In contrast, when selling gold bullion to online gold bullion dealers, gold bullion products will typically yield a sale or bid price at or just below the fluctuating gold spot price (depending upon the gold bullion product type and gold mint hallmarks sold to the gold dealer).

-During calm market conditions the range in gold bullion product prices are as low as mere basis points (i.e. less than 1%) above the gold spot price for large gold bullion bars to a few percentage points above gold’s spot price for various gold coins guaranteed by governments.
+During calm market conditions, the range in gold bullion product prices is as low as mere basis points (i.e., less than 1%) above the gold spot price for large gold bullion bars to a few percentage points above gold’s spot price for various gold coins guaranteed by governments.

-When big physical gold bullion market demand occurs like it did during the 2008 Financial Crisis, gold bullion prices for products climb higher and often on both the sell and buy side to levels which can both hover above the world’s fluctuating gold spot prices.
+When significant physical gold bullion market demand occurs as it did during the 2008 Financial Crisis, gold bullion prices for products climb higher and often on both the sell and buy-side to levels which can both hover above the world’s fluctuating gold spot prices.

 Take a look at how the world’s most popular gold bullion coin was priced as high as +25% over the fluctuating gold spot price in the fall of 2008.

 - Gold futures contract traders buy or sell gold futures contracts on worldwide futures exchanges.
-Although often not physically exchanging any real world commodity, gold futures contract trading ‘price discovery’ determines fluctuations in gold spot prices in various fiat currencies around the world including the US dollar gold spot price.
+Although often not physically exchanging any real-world commodity, gold futures contract trading ‘price discovery’ determines fluctuations in gold spot prices in various fiat currencies around the world, including the fully fiat US dollar gold spot price.

-- Gold miners extract and often sell mixed gold ore and doré bars to gold bullion refiners at prices just below the world’s fluctuating gold spot prices.
+- Gold miners extract and often sell mixed gold ore and doré bars to gold bullion refiners at rates just below the world’s fluctuating gold spot prices.